Your Home & Garage Winterizing Checklist

 - Replace damaged garage and service doors.
-If your garage door or the side service door is damaged in anyway, this can only get worse in the winter and can lead to other problems.
-Replacing your garage doors can make a huge difference for the longevity of your garage and everything you keep inside of it.
+If your garage door or the side service door are damaged in any way, this can only get worse in the winter and can lead to other problems.
+Replacing your garage doors can make a huge difference in the longevity of your garage and everything you keep inside it.

 - Install a heating unit or insulated walls.
 This is for anyone who’s looking to utilize their garage space throughout the winter or if you are storing any valuable items such as furniture, artwork, or liquid.

 - Make sure you have proper snow and ice removal equipment.
-Many accidents happen in driveways in the winter because of ice and snow.
+In the winter, many accidents can happen in driveways because of ice and snow.
 Make sure you have salt and the proper equipment to keep up with the ever-changing winter weather.
 This will help you prevent damage to your driveway, car, home, garage, and even yourself!

 - Cover your air conditioning unit.
 Getting a cover or a tarp that fits tightly over and around the air conditioner is important.
 Not only will this protect the unit, but it will keep cold drafts from entering your home vents throughout the winter.

-While there are many ways to prepare your home and garage for winter, these eleven tips will get you on the right track to protecting your property from winter weather and will also increase the lifespan of your home and it’s belongings.
+While there are many ways to prepare your home and garage for winter, these eleven home and garage winterizing tips will get you on the right track of protecting your property from winter weather and will also increase the lifespan of your home and its belongings.